By: Marilyn L. Davis

 Darling Quotes That Make Sense

-“Murder your darlings” was a phrase first coined by Sir Arthur Quiller-Couch in 1914, or Chesterton, according to George Plimpton, or William Faulkner or Stephen King.
+According to George Plimpton, or William Faulkner, or Stephen King,” “Murder your darlings.”
+Sir Arthur Quiller-Couch first coined this phrase in 1914.
 I will not quibble about who said it or when; however, I will note that several famous writers agree with the idea of removing all unnecessary words, phrases, paragraphs, or even whole chapters of a book that do not work at this time.

 When do writers use darlings?